-The energetics of the process which leads to the formation of this new fracture surface was first considered by Griffiths who developed his famous equation which defines the thermodynamic requirements for fracture where σ_f is the fracture stress, γ is the surface energy, E is the Young's modulus and c is the length of some preexisting surface flaw or half the length of an internal flaw.
+The energetics of the process which leads to the formation of this new fracture surface was first considered by Griffiths who developed his famous equation which defines the thermodynamic requirements for fracture where σ_f is the fracture stress, γ is the surface energy, E is the Young's modulus and c is the length of some pre-existing surface flaw or half the length of an internal flaw.
 Griffiths' equation assumes that the only process which absorbs energy during fracture is the energy required to form a new surface.
-Although this is a pretty good approximation for ideally brittle materials it is rather simplistic as a general rule and has been modified extensively.
-From equation 1 we can see that the fracture stress of a brittle material is no longer a well defined material property Instead it can vary significantly from specimen to specimen in the same material controlled by the size of the largest flaw present in each piece.
-This is very different from ductile materials which have a well defined yield stress which is a measurable material property.
-Thus it is much more difficult to design with materials which fail in a brittle manner than those which fail in a ductile way because of the uncertainty associated with the size of the maximum flaw and the consequent failure stress.
-In order to cope with this problem engineers use a set of statistically based design rules which come under the blanket name of Weibull Statistics because they are based around the use of a particular statistical distribution function the Weibull Distribution.
-In the first part of this practical we will explore the statistical nature of the failure strength in a brittle material and note how this is related to the inherent population of defects in a material.
+Although this is a pretty good approximation for ideally brittle materials it is rather simplistic as a general rule and has since been modified extensively.